 There Is No Telling In Deep POV – False!

-However, it’s unrealistic to think you can or should eradicate telling.
-Sometimes you need to summarize.
+The truth is that sometimes it best serves the story to summarize.
 A character simply walks to the door, drives to work, or flies across the world.
-Strictly speaking this does violate Deep POV, but I don’t know any author who writes in Deep POV who doesn’t use telling from time to time simply to move the story ahead where it could get bogged down with unnecessary description.
-Over describing the action or dwelling on internal dialogue for too long is just lazy writing.
+I don’t know any author who writes in Deep POV who doesn’t use telling and the author voice from time to time simply to move the story ahead.

 Further, telling or using a more distant POV strategically for effect is a great tool.
 Pulling back into a more distant POV can create a feeling of time flying past, emotional or mental disconnect from what’s going on, an out of body emotional trauma, etc. Where writers using a distant POV will switch to a limited or close POV to pull a reader in emotionally, pulling back when the norm is a very limited POV can have a reader leaning in as well.